KieranBond/Kieranbond.github.io/_posts/2019-04-04-mini-spotify.md

 {% endcapture %}
 {% include gallery images=images caption="Player Mockup" %}

-Mini-Spotify (working title) is a minified version of the Spotify Player, meets the Windows media panel.
+Mini-Spotify is a minified version of the Spotify Player if it met the Windows media panel.

 It's designed to give you the important information, but in a smaller package.